SR-Saunders-CS/scriptrunner-execution-insights/README.md

 #### A note on Script Listeners

 ScriptRunner does not expose a public API to list listener UUIDs, so listeners cannot be fully auto-discovered.
-The discovery script explains how to find each listener UUID manually from the SR admin UI, and surfaces any unattributed UUID RRD files at the bottom of the report — these may be listeners, but cannot be confirmed programmatically.
-Cross-reference them with SR admin → Listeners to identify them.
+We cannot confirm this programmatically.
+To find out what a UUID belongs to:
+  1. Go to SR admin → Listeners
+  2. Click Edit next to each listener
+  3. Compare the UUID in the browser URL with the UUIDs listed below

 ---